 If there was no outstanding transaction, the connection is cleanly removed by the TimesTen daemon.
 Other existing connections continue processing as if no problem had occurred.

-If there was an outstanding transaction, the transaction is rolled back and the connection is cleanly removed by the TimesTen daemon.
+If there was an outstanding transaction but the application was not in the middle of executing code in the TimesTen library, the transaction is rolled back and the connection is cleanly removed by the TimesTen daemon.
 Other existing connections continue processing as if no problem had occurred.

 This section describes what to check if your application unexpectedly disconnects from the database.

 |Internal application error.||"Check for ODBC or JDBC errors"|

 |Failure of a concurrent application thread.||"Check for ODBC or JDBC errors"|

 |If using a client/server connection, the client may have disconnected from the application.||"Troubleshooting Client/Server problems"|

 |An error in the TimesTen library||Contact Technical support.|

 Check for the following types of errors: